arc53/DocsGPT/HACKTOBERFEST.md

 ### 🏆 Top 50 contributors will recieve a special T-shirt

 ### 🏆 [LLM Document analysis by LexEU competition](https://github.com/arc53/DocsGPT/blob/main/lexeu-competition.md):
-A separate competition is available for those sumbit best new retrieval / workflow method that will analyze a Document using EU laws.
+A separate competition is available for those who sumbit new retrieval / workflow method that will analyze a Document using EU laws.
 With 200$, 100$, 50$ prize for 1st, 2nd and 3rd place respectively.
 You can find more information [here](https://github.com/arc53/DocsGPT/blob/main/lexeu-competition.md)